The sky is much grayer lack of light and still prayer.

 No grayer will be in that Michigan sky, mournful woes sad goodbyes.

-Sad goodbyes to bright sun that shocks eyes now in May…
+Sad goodbyes to the bright sun that shocks eyes now in May…

 Appears a huge orb high in the sky,